Rahu-Ketu Main Page

 Interest in non-standard or esoteric histories.
 Mystical inclinations in the reading of history and culling of old traditions for mystical significations.

 May experience powerful desires for putting things in the mouth, esp. food and drink but also oral drugs.

 Sudden transformation of the mouth, teeth, tongue, or jaw, through maxillofacial surgeries or dental work.

 Mangala or Rahu in bhava-2 indicates widowhood.
 The consequences of widowhood may be negative or beneficial, depending on the disposition of Kuja or Rahu.

 Second marriage (if any) with a foreigner or someone from a distinctively different cultural background than oneself.
-Acquisition of financial wealth and knowledge through taboo or exotic resources, often also through the second marriage.
+Acquisition of valuable goods and conserved knowledge through taboo or exotic resources, often also through the second marriage.

-Intruder or surreptitious invasion within in the family history, during periods of Rahu or L-2, due to an outsider, pretender, usurper or other fraudulent person entering the family.
+Intruder or surreptitious invasion within in the family history, during periods of Rahu or dhanapati-2, due to an outsider, pretender, usurper or other fraudulent person entering the family.

 Transmission of the Family lineage of blood, money, and ideas is disturbed.

 If Rahu + Shani or Rahu + Kuja or Rahu + dhanapati-2, the upset is due to sudden deaths in the family, which opens the wayfor the pretender and the family is unprepared to counteract the insurgency.